Author: Ron Graham

 The rapture is supposed to be a preliminary return to earth by Jesus some years before his actual second coming.
 Although he does not set foot on the earth, but remains in the air, it is nevertheless a coming from heaven before the actual second coming.
 That makes two comings —two trips from heaven— to this planet.

-There is no hint of two comings in the verses we have been looking at, nor anywhere in the scriptures.
-Like the idea of invisibility, the idea of two returns of Christ has been read into the Bible, but is not really there.
-Christ came once, long ago, and he will come once more, "a second time..."
-(Hebrews 9:28) —not two second times.
+Yet there is no hint of two comings in the verses we have been looking at, nor anywhere in the scriptures.
+Like the idea of invisibility, the idea of two returns of Christ has been taught, with enthusiasm, as though it is Bible doctrine.
+But it isn't in the Bible at all.